Head (crater): Samples

 Lunar sample 12055, a pigeonite basalt, was collected on the north rim of Head crater.
+A fragment of sample 12055 is on display at the Cleveland Museum of Natural History.

+Sample 12052, another pigeonite basalt, was collected on the west rim.

 The crew dug a small trench about 15 m inside the northwest rim of Head crater.
 Soil samples 12033 and 12034 were collected from it.
 12033 is a ropy glass sample that has been suggested came from Copernicus crater and may represent material from the Fra Mauro formation.
 Sample 12034 is regolith breccia.
 Its composition does not match the other regolith samples from the site and is presumed to have a distant origin.